25 Quartz Countertops that Look Like Marble

 From the beginning of this kitchen remodel I knew I wanted to install a countertop that looked like marble.

-I’ve traveled to Europe several times and the marble there astounds me and became one of my favorite stones.
+I’ve traveled to Europe several times and the marble there astounded me and became one of my favorite stones.
 However, I wanted a stone countertop that was durable and maintenance free.

 That is why I chose quartz that looks like marble!

-I went into the showroom at Lakeside Surfaces Inspiration Gallery in Grand Rapids, MI and loved looking at all the beautiful slabs of quartz.
 Quartz is one of the most durable stone countertops available.
 It is virtually maintenance free and comes in so many designs.
+Marble, on the other hand, takes more maintenance, can etch or stain with acidic spills, and requires sealing.

 Two weeks after Lakeside Surfaces came to do the templating we had our new quartz installed!
 Make sure to get your free quote today for your own upcoming project here.

-We’ve been living with this beautiful quartz for several years now and I already know two things specifically that I love about it!
+We’ve been living with this beautiful quartz since 2019 and there are two things specifically that I love about it!

-1. It doesn’t stain like granite and marble.
+- It doesn’t stain like granite and marble, which I’ve had in past kitchens.

 With this beautiful quartz, I don’t have to worry about yearly sealing to prevent staining.